 "Secret Messages" (1983)

-Densely textured with alien synthesizers, choir chorales, and catchy songs.
-Could have been a gloppy mess of excess but Jeff Lynne pulls it off.
+Abbey Road was one of the first Classic Rock albums to blend moog synthesizers in with its blues-based rock, thanks to George Harrison.
+This album, densely textured with alien synthesizers, choir chorales, and catchy songs, could have been a gloppy mess of excess but Jeff Lynne pulls it off.

 • LET'S ACTIVE,